Levels of Care

 Hospice Continuous Care

 A continuous home care day is a day on which an individual who has elected to receive hospice care is not in an inpatient facility and receives hospice care consisting predominately of nursing care on a continuous basis at their residence.
 Certified Nursing Aides Services may also be provided on a continuous basis.
-Continuous home care is only furnished during brief periods of crisis and only as necessary to maintain the terminally ill patient at their residence.
+Continuous home care is only furnished during brief periods of crisis until symptoms have been managed.

 Hospice Inpatient Care